apsessoms/DevOps/LoopExecution&NestLoops.md

 # Controlling Loop Execution and Nesting in Bicep

 ## Introduction

+*This guide is from [Deploy Resources Conditionally](./DeployResourcesConditionally.md) if you have been following along*

 Loops in Bicep allow for dynamic and efficient resource deployment.
 "By default, Azure Resource Manager (ARM) deploys resources in loops **in parallel** and in a **non-deterministic order**."

 This is a fancy way of saying that Azure creates multiple resources at the same time instead (**in parallel**) and in no specific order (**non-deterministic**).
 This helps reduce deployment time.